 - Reduce tax ratios in tax classes that currently exceed the Province's "Range of Fairness": Municipalities have the ability to reduce the tax ratios in tax classes that exceed the "Range of Fairness" or exceed the "Threshold Ranges" - Farm class tax ratio: Provincial legislation establishes the tax ratio for the farm property class at 0.25 or such lower ratio as the municipality may establish. - Multi-Residential class tax ratio (existing properties): As indicated above, the Province has established the municipal levy restriction threshold at 2.0 for this class.
-Council approved reducing the County's ratio to 2.0 in 2017 to avoid this restriction, allowing any levy increase to be shared proportionately with this class. - "New" multi-Residential class tax ratio: In 2017, the Province established a "new" multiresidential class that is required to have a mandatory tax ratio between 1.0 and 1.1.
+Council approved reducing Haldimand's ratio to 2.0 in 2017 to avoid this restriction, allowing any levy increase to be shared proportionately with this class. - "New" multi-Residential class tax ratio: In 2017, the Province established a "new" multi-residential class that is required to have a mandatory tax ratio between 1.0 and 1.1.
 This will only affect new multi-residential properties.
 In 2017 Council approved a ratio of 1.0. - Landfill class tax ratio: In 2017, the Province established a new tax class for landfills and established limitations on the tax ratio for this class.
-In 2017 Council approved a ratio of 1.6929 similar to other commercial classes. - "Revenue neutral" tax ratios: The Province has established tax policy tools to allow municipalities to mitigate tax shifts as a result of re-assessment.
+In 2017 Council approved a ratio of 1.6929 similar to other commercial classes. - Aggregate Extraction class tax ratio: For 2025, the Province established a new tax class for aggregate extraction properties and established limitation on the tax ratio for this class. - "Revenue neutral" tax ratios: The Province has established tax policy tools to allow municipalities to mitigate tax shifts as a result of re-assessment.
 These tools essentially allow municipalities to change tax ratios to mitigate the tax shifts to the residential property tax class due to re-assessment.